pytorch/tutorials/recipes_source/distributed_rpc_profiling.rst

 What is the Distributed RPC Framework?
 ---------------------------------------

-The ** Distributed RPC Framework ** provides mechanisms for multi-machine model training through a set of primitives to allow for remote communication, and a higher-level API to automatically differentiate models split across several machines.
+The **Distributed RPC Framework** provides mechanisms for multi-machine model training through a set of primitives to allow for remote communication, and a higher-level API to automatically differentiate models split across several machines.
-For this recipe, it would be helpful to be familiar with the Distributed RPC Framework as well as the tutorials.
+For this recipe, it would be helpful to be familiar with the `Distributed RPC Framework`_ as well as the `RPC Tutorials`_.

 What is the PyTorch Profiler?
 ---------------------------------------